team-thyme/soundboard/README.md

  1. Add some sound samples to `samples/`.
  2. Build the project by executing `build.sh` or `build.bat` depending on platform.
  3. __Optional:__ Start a development server by executing `server.sh` or `server.bat`.
+ 4. __Recommended:__ Add X-Sendfile support (see below).

 > Building the soundboard requires having [Node.js](https://nodejs.org/), [PHP](https://secure.php.net/) and [Composer](https://getcomposer.org/) installed on your system.

+### X-Sendfile
+Samples are served through PHP by default.
+This is due to them residing outside of the public directory.
+This disables certain Apache cleverness like buffering, and will cause other weird side-effects.
+This can be prevented by serving them with X-Sendfile.
+To set up X-Sendfile for Apache on Linux, you'll have to install the Apache mod using something similar to `sudo apt-get install libapache2-mod-xsendfile`.
+The soundboard will automatically start using X-Sendfile, but it will deny access to the samples directory (giving a 404).
+Allow X-Sendfile to serve the files by adding like `XSendFilePath /path/to/soundboard/samples` to your Apache configuration/virtualhost setup.

 ### Gulp Tasks
 ```shell